ChrstphrHll/npc_gen/students/Roman Erolith.md

 year: 3
 guild: Burk
 partyID: 5
+tags:
+- Dragonborn
+- Monk
+- Exploration
+- 3rd
+- Burk
 ---
 # Roman Erolith
 ---
 ### Description
 - 3rd year Dragonborn Monk in Burk
-- long spines, Aqua eyes, and blue skin
+- long spines, Pale Blue eyes, and blue skin
 - Is Scrupulous and Shy, and has Logic as their ideal

 ### Organizations